-If asked what keeps me up at night, it’s that on December 6, 1865, the 13th amendment abolished slavery in the United States and today, 150 years later, slavery is outlawed in every country in the world; however, it persists in the form of adult and child forced labor, sex trafficking, bonded labor, migrant debt labor, and involuntary servitude.
+If asked what keeps me up at night, it’s that on December 6, 1865, the 13th amendment abolished slavery in the United States and today, over 150 years later, slavery is outlawed in every country in the world; however, it persists in the form of adult and child forced labor, sex trafficking, bonded labor, migrant debt labor, and involuntary servitude.

-Recent history denotes Orange County’s story of modern day slavery; in 2006, an Irvine couple admitted to keeping a 12 year old as a servant.
-With thousands of tourists visiting Anaheim annually, the sex trade is rampant: in 2013, a pimp could make $7000 a week with five girls walking the street and
+Recent history denotes Orange County’s story of modern day slavery.
+In 2006, an Irvine couple admitted to keeping a 12 year old as a servant.
+With thousands of tourists visiting Anaheim annually, the sex trade is rampant: in 2013, a pimp could make $7,000 a week with five girls walking the street and

 , in August 2014, the Orange County Register ran Oree’s story of escaping sex trafficking after being forced into it by a pimp at the age of 11.

-Last year alone, the Orange County Human Trafficking Task force reported assisting 145 men women and children who had been enslaved.
-(OCHTTF Report 2015)
+Last year alone, the Orange County Human Trafficking Task force reported assisting 145 men, women, and children who had been enslaved.
+(OCHTTF Report, 2015)

 Homeless and runaway youth, immigrants documented and otherwise, and those with no affordable place to live, minimal support systems, lack of resources, all find themselves in servitude.
-In order to end homelessness, Orange County must take a stand against slavery.
+To end homelessness, Orange County must take a stand against slavery.
 In 2012, we voted as a state to enact proposition 35 to hold slave holders accountable.
 It’s not enough.
 We need to ensure there are places for young people and families to receive supportive services, create and maintain housing that is affordable for all who live in our community, and utilize resources toward a healthy, viable economy with no slavery.